X-lab2017/open-digger/README.md

 ## License

-We use [Apache-2.0 license](LICENSE) for code part and [CC-BY-4.0 license](LICENSE-CC-BY) for report part, please make sure abide by the licenses when using the project.
+We use [Apache-2.0 license](LICENSE) for code part, please make sure abide by the licenses when using the project.